twadada/multilingual-nlm/README.md

 ```
 CUDA_VISIBLE_DEVICES=0 python train.py -gpu -data enfr.para -lang_class 0 1 -share_vocab 3 -subword en_subwords.txt fr_subwords.txt -eval_dict en-fr_dict.txt -seed 2 -dr_rate 0.5 -epoch_size 200 -opt_type Adam -save_dir ${save_dir} -batch_size 16 -enc_dec_layer 1 1 -emb_size 500 -h_size 500  -remove_models -save_point 10
 ```
 where "en_subwords.txt" and "fr_subwords.txt" denote the files that contain subword information for each word in the vocabulary.
 The option "-share_vocab 3" denotes training the average-pooling model; for the CNN model, use "-share_vocab 4" instead (however, this model is scalable only on extremely low-resource data).
-If you have applied subword segmentaion to the training corpora, you do not have to learn subword-aware embeddings (but you can learn "subsubword" embeddings in the same way, which would be effective for some languages, e.g. Japanese, Chinese).
+If you have applied subword segmentaion to the training corpora, you do not have to learn subword-aware embeddings (but you can opt to learn "subsubword" embeddings in the same way, which would be effective for some languags where each character contains much information, like Japanese, Chinese).

 #### Use Pre-trained Embeddings

-To use pre-trained word embeddings, **set "-pretrained embedding_file.txt", where embedding_file.txt denotes a word embedding file in a word2vec format** (the first line is "vocab_size  embedding_dimension", and the sebseqnet lines are "word word_vector" ). **Note that the input should be the embedding file for the targert language (e.g. French in the example above), and the embedding dimension should be the same as emb_size/h_size**.
-During training, the pre-trained embedding weights E are freezed and words are represented by a⊙E+b, where a and b are trainable vectors.
-After training, the code outputs the numpy vectors for a and b as "\*param_a.npy" and "\*.param_b.npy", which you may use to convert pre-trained embeddings of OOV words.
+To use pre-trained word embeddings, **set "-pretrained embedding_file.txt", where embedding_file.txt denotes a word embedding file in a word2vec format** (the first line is "vocab_size  embedding_dimension", and the sebseqnet lines are "word vector" ). **Note that the input should be the embedding file for the targert language (e.g. French in the example above), and the embedding dimension should be the same as emb_size/h_size**.
+During training, **the pre-trained embedding weights E are freezed** and **words are represented by a⊙E+b, where a and b are trainable vectors.** After training, the code outputs the numpy vectors for a and b as "\*param_a.npy" and "\*.param_b.npy", which you can use to map the pre-trained embeddings of OOVs into the same space.

 ### Multilingual Model in [2]
-To generate multilingual word embeddings using "enfrde.multi", feed N-1 (psuedo) dictionaries for "-eval_dict" (and N subword files for -subword if you use subwords) where N is the number of languages.
-Note that the order of the language pairs should be consistent between "-eval_dict" in train.py and "-multi" in preprocess.py (e.g. en-fr, en-de).
+To generate multilingual word embeddings using "enfrde.multi", feed N-1 (psuedo) dictionaries for "-eval_dict" (and N subword files for -subword if you use subwords) where N is the number of the input languages.
+Note that the order of the language pairs must be consistent across "-eval_dict" in train.py and "-multi" in preprocess.py (e.g. en-fr, en-de).
 The following command trains the model that learns subword-aware multilingual word embeddings using average pooling (to disable subwords embeddings, remove -share_vocab and -subword options).

 ```
 CUDA_VISIBLE_DEVICES=0 python train.py -gpu -data enfrde.multi -lang_class 0 1 2 -share_vocab 3 -subword en_subwords.txt fr_subwords.txt de_subwords.txt -eval_dict en-fr_dict.txt en-de_dict.txt -seed 2 -dr_rate 0.5 -epoch_size 100 -opt_type Adam -save_dir Result -batch_size 16 -enc_dec_layer 1 1 -emb_size 500 -h_size 500  -remove_models -save_point 10